-The Contemporary Reference State (2) contains two community phases characterized by mid-statured rhizomatous wheatgrasses, shortgrasses, and mid-statured bunchgrasses.
+The Contemporary Reference State (2) contains two community phases characterized by mid-statured bunchgrasses.
 It evolved under the combined influences of climate, grazing, and fire, with climatic variation having the greatest influence on cover and production.
-This state differs from the Historic Reference State in that it is influenced by introduced plant species and has altered fire and grazing regimes.
+This state differs from the historical reference state in that it is influenced by introduced plant species and has altered fire and grazing regimes.
 In general, this state is resilient to grazing and fire, although these factors can influence species composition in localized areas.
+Lesser spikemoss, also known as dense clubmoss (Selaginella densa), may occur in some areas; its dynamics on this site are not well understood.

-Community 2.1 Mixedgrass - Introduced Grass Community
+Community 2.1